SUNY Downstate Medical Center

 The individual may elect to have the matter resolved informally through mediation, if appropriate.
 If mediation is successful, ODI will send a written notice to that effect to both parties.
 The matter will then be closed.
 Should mediation be unsuccessful ODI will advise the complainant of her or his right to proceed with a formal complaint.

-Complaints of sexual violence will not be resolved by using mediation, but instead must be referred immediately to the campus Title IX Coordinator.
+*Complaints of sexual violence will not be resolved by using mediation, but instead must be referred immediately to the campus Title IX Coordinator.
+The complainant will not be required to resolve the problem directly with the respondent in cases of sex discrimination.

 Investigation of Formal Complaints